 - A client who is emotionally upset or in a state of incongruence

 Most people can benefit from this counseling approach, but individuals who are more educated seem to adapt to the non-directive style more easily (Guilbeault, 2020).
-Clients should also enter the counseling setting with the right motivation and an approach that desires change and optimal well-being.
+Clients should also enter the counseling setting with the right motivation and an approach that desires change and optimal wellbeing.

-The most important assumptions a counselor can bring to non-directive therapy are that humans are fundamentally good, they desire healing and positive change, and they have what they need within themselves to change their self-concept, attitudes, and behaviors (Rogers, 1961).
+The most important assumptions a counselor can bring to non-directive therapy are that humans are fundamentally good, that they desire healing and positive change, and that they have what they need within themselves to change their self-concept, attitudes, and behaviors (Rogers, 1961).

 Above all else, there is a concept of fundamental human goodness and the belief that clients have the ability and potential to change.
-This Inward/Outward Strengths Expression exercise is a great way for clients and counselors to explore personal strengths and potential for change.
+This Inward/Outward Strengths Expression exercise is a great way for clients and counselors to explore personal strengths and the potential for change.

 Group Counseling Session Characteristics